LearnersGuild/guide/Learning_Guide/Review.md

 ## How to Review a Project

-When you review a project, there are a few steps that you should take to make sure that your review is useful and thorough.
+When you review a project, you are practicing reading, understanding and commenting on code that someone else wrote.
+This is a critical skill for a software developer to practice and master.

-- [ ] Learning Contract is in place
+There are a few steps that you should take to make sure that your review is useful and thorough.

-- [ ] Timing of learning Contract
+- [ ] Learning Contract is in place by day one
-- [ ] Learning contract was reviewed on day one
+- [ ] Learning contract was reviewed in PR on day one
 - [ ] Project specs are clear, and completeness is well defined
 - [ ] Quality rubric is clear, and quality is well defined
 - [ ] Git ignore file